-Getting an Engineering Job in the Auto and Transit Industries: A Guide for Engineering Students and Recent Graduates
+Propel Your Career in the Smart Mobility Industry: A Guide for Engineering Students and Recent Graduates

 This report summarizes findings based on interviews, focus groups and a survey of men and women in STEM professions.
 As well, university and college female students in STEM were consulted and surveyed to gather their perspectives about careers in STEM.
 Based on the feedback, we can confidently say that women in all STEM disciplines and roles face similar challenges in the workplace.

 This report provides information about OSPE’s 18-month pilot mentorship program for women in engineering, which was launched thanks to funding from Status of Women Canada.
 The report identifies the experiences of mentors and protégées who participated, both international engineering graduates and Canadian engineering graduates, as well as the impact the program had on their engineering careers.